 odbc package, in combination with a driver, satisfies both requirements.

-There are five settings needed to make a connection:
+There are six settings needed to make a connection:

 - Driver - See the Drivers section for more information

 - Server - A network path to the database server

 - Database - The name of the database

 - UID - The user’s network ID or server local account

 - PWD - The account’s password

 - Port - Should be set to 1433